wvdschel/number8/README.md

 ----
 We started from a modified version of the "sumolib" provided by the contest organization.
 We modified it to use our motor controller and to print to serial instead of the LCD.

 Most of the logic is contained in aiLib.c.
 The robot operates as a state machine, switching between a search state, a destroy state, a flanking state and a survival state based on its sensor readings.
-Transitions can easily be found by searching for SWITCH_STATE.
+Transitions can easily be found by searching for `SWITCH_STATE`.

 The `sumolib` directory contains the modified version of the sumolib we use, while `quadenclib` contains code we plucked off the internet (TODO: add link) for using our rotary encoder.